The Yorkmead Curriculum Intent – A Top Level View

 • To teach early reading, the school has adopted the ‘Read Write Inc.’ phonics programme, which provides a cohesive and creative approach to teaching children to read and write.
 The scheme, created by Ruth Miskin, a recipient of an OBE for services to Education (2011) and a CBE for services to reading (2019), is a DFE validated systematic synthetic phonics programme.
 [2]

-• In History and Geography, the school has introduced the ‘The Opening Worlds’ Humanities curriculum [3], written by Christine Counsell, who is part of Ofsted’s curriculum advisory panel, and Steve Mastin.
+• In History and Geography, the school has introduced the ‘The Opening Worlds’ Humanities curriculum [3], written by Christine Counsell, who is part of the Department for Education’s curriculum advisory panel, and Steve Mastin.
 The Opening Worlds curriculum is a knowledge-rich humanities programme delivered with a highly inclusive approach that has literacy at its heart.

 • In Design and Technology (D&T), the school has adopted the ‘Projects on a Page’ scheme of work which was written by the Design and Technology Association and is based upon the principles of effective teaching and learning in D&T to implement the National Curriculum for D&T. [5]